chainius/Core-Server/README.md

 ## Quick Installation

-To install Core Server, run the following commands:
+To install Core Server and start a new project, run the following commands:

 ```
 npm install -g core-server